AI Readiness Assessment (AIRA)

 For organisations with needs that go beyond the standard packages — multi-region operations, post-acquisition integrations, PE portfolio companies, or pre-IPO businesses facing analyst scrutiny.
 Built from the Acceleration baseline, with additional components agreed to match your specific question.

-Scope, duration, and fee are agreed upon before anything begins.
+Scope, duration, and fee are agreed on before anything begins.
 Fixed deliverables, fixed timeline.
 No open-ended billing.

 Five buyer profiles.
 One methodology.